natcap/invest.users-guide/source/coastal_blue_carbon.rst

 **Interest Rate**:  The interest rate on the price per Megatonne CO\ :sub:`2` e, compounded yearly.

 **Price Table (CSV)**:  Can be used in place of price and interest rate inputs.
-The provided CSV table contains the price of per Megatonne CO\ :sub:`2` e for a given year, for all years from the original snapshot to the analysis year, if provided.
+The provided CSV table contains the price per Megatonne CO\ :sub:`2` e sequestered for a given year, for all years from the original snapshot to the analysis year, if provided.

   ====  =====
   year  price